 Ms. Knafo has appeared on concert series at the Caramoor Music Festival, the Goethe Institut, Merkin Concert Hall, Weill Recital Hall, Wave Hill, Steinway Hall, University of Campinas (Brazil), Carnegie Mellon University, the Museum of Fine Arts in Boston, and Manhattanville and Assumption Colleges, among others.
 In 1998 she was Artist-in-Residence at Northwestern State University in Louisiana, where she performed, lectured and presented master classes on South American Music.

-Active as a pedagogue, she is on the faculties of Hunter College and Manhattan School of Music Precollege.
+Active as a pedagogue, she is on the faculties of Hunter College, Queensborough Community College and Manhattan School of Music Precollege.
 In May of 2015, she created a three-day conference focusing on the state of piano pedagogy.
 Nearly 100 participants attended workshops by luminaries who presented on topics as varied as technology in the teaching studio, music for beginners of the last 100 years, healthy technique, and rethinking the approach to beginners.
 Dr. Knafo lectured on music from Latin America, presenting alternatives to the standard canon.
-She was also broadcast on wwfm.org internet radio in interview with Rachel Katz regarding the conference.
-The second opus of the conference took place in December 2015 to continue discussions and explorations from the inaugural sessions of May prior.
+She was also broadcast on WWFM.ORG internet radio in interview with Rachel Katz regarding the conference.
+The second opus of the conference took place in December 2015 to continue discussions and explorations from the inaugural sessions.

 She has garnered an impressive list of awards and honors including first prize in the Baltimore Music Teachers Association Competition, the Arlington Symphony Competition, the Julia Gontrum Hill Award, and the Rosenberg Prize.